-The purpose of the "BHEPP MARS/Winlink Emergency Radio System" (BMERS--pronounced "beamers") is to supply medical facilities with a backup Internet email system during times of crisis.
-Emergency managers in charge of the Emergency Operations Center (EOC) at the facility can use BMERS when other communications resources such as cell phones, Internet access, and others, are affected by the emergency.
-This is particularly important when telecommunications become degraded or unavailable over a large area around the facility, potentially in a radius of tens or hundreds of miles.
+The purpose of the "BHEPP MARS/Winlink Emergency Radio System" (BMERS--pronounced "beamers") is to supply medical facilities with a backup Internet email system for disaster situations.
+Emergency managers in the EOC can use BMERS when other communications resources such as cell phones, Internet access, and others, are affected by the emergency.
+This is particularly important when telecommunications become unavailable over a large area around the facility, potentially in a radius of tens or thousands of miles.

-BMERS acts roughly as a very-long-distance wireless Wi-Fi connection to the Internet, but only for email.
-Although BMERS cannot provide web browsing capabilities, it enables transfering hundreds of brief emails per day during a disaster event.
-Since BMERS connects wirelessly to the Internet outside the disaster zone, the email recipients at the other end do not need any special equipment or software to communicate with BMERS users other than their regular email.
+BMERS acts roughly as a very-long-distance wireless Wi-Fi connection to the Internet, but only for email because the bandwidth is limited.
+Although BMERS cannot provide web browsing capabilities to end users, it supplies enough communications capacity to transfer hundreds of brief emails per day during a disaster situation.
+Since BMERS connects wirelessly to the Internet outside the disaster zone, the email recipients at the other end do not need any special equipment or software to communicate with BMERS users other than their regular email service.
 Typically, BMERS stations can be powered by a car battery, grid power or other sources.

 I'm a ham.
 What is BMERS, again?

-BMERS is a free software application for MS Windows that, when combined with the an amateur radio rig compatible with the Winlink 2000 system, enables any ham to provide emergency Internet email communications to a group of non-ham people when Internet service is reduced or not available at that location.
-It extends the capabilities of the Winlink system to non-hams during an emergency.
-A single BMERS station can provide service to multiple end-users simultaneously.
+BMERS integrates customized and open-source software that, when combined with the an amateur radio rig compatible with the Winlink 2000 system, enables any ham to provide emergency Internet email communications to a group of non-ham people when Internet service is reduced or not available at that location.

 End-user requirements